Download and complete the Enrollment and Prescription Form and fax to: 855-423-0011

 See Full Terms, Conditions, and Eligibility Rules.
 For eligible patients, the Program consists of:

 aThe initial dose of Adbry may be shipped either to your office or to the patient after submission of a completed Enrollment and Prescription Form or annual Healthcare Provider eRx Program Certification Form, as applicable, and Patient Authorization.
-A Nurse Advocate must coordinate shipment to a patient, which may extend delivery time.
+A program representative will coordinate shipment to a patient, which may extend delivery time.
 Patients who have been initiated on therapy with samples are not eligible for Rapid Access Product.

 bAdditional terms, conditions, and eligibility rules apply.
 Enrollment in Adbry Advocate is not required to obtain copay support.
 For all other patient support programs, enrollment in Adbry Advocate is required.
 Patient or healthcare provider may not seek reimbursement for the benefit received from any party.
 LEO Pharma reserves the right to rescind, revoke, or amend the Program and discontinue support at any time without notice.